 - Our policy is that no pupil in Foundation Stage or Key Stage 1 should walk to or from school on their own, or be left on their own on the school premises either before or after school. - At collection, we will only hand over pupils to named adults or older siblings, provided that they are 18 years old or above. - Pupils will not be handed over to other adults unless the school has been informed by the parent or carer that they have made this arrangement.
-The school must have the name of the adult for collection to commence. - Parents and carers must inform us of any drop off and collection arrangements at the start of a new academic year, as circumstances may have changed and the child's new teacher will need to be informed of the correct information.
+The school must have the name of the adult for collection to commence. - Parents and carers must inform us of any drop off and collection arrangements at the start of a new academic year, as circumstances may have changed and the child's new teacher will need DOCUMENT UNCONTROLLED WHEN PRINTED

+- to be informed of the correct information.
 We also ask that parents and carers keep us informed of any changes in arrangements throughout the year, preferably by letter, to the school office. - If someone else arrives to collect a child, and we have not been notified, the adult will be required to wait until we have verified their identity with the parents or carers.
 Please understand that if you, or the adult collecting, are questioned about this it is purely for the safety of your child and is not meant to be unhelpful or judgemental in any way. - These arrangements are also in place for children who attend our breakfast club and/or after school clubs. - If an adult is late to collect a child, they will be kept in school and parents or carers will be contacted.
 If contact cannot be made, and the child is not collected within 1 hour, we will consult with the Local Authority Children's Social Care Services to get advice on how to proceed.
-It may be advised to refer to Slough Children First for further support and/or the police.
+It may be advised to refer to Slough Children First for further support and/or the police. - We will not allow older brothers or sisters in school to collect younger siblings as this does not guarantee the safety of all the children involved.